-- 8.1 The Job Evaluation Policy, Procedure and supporting documentation will be reviewed on an ongoing basis to ensure that it remains fit for purpose and that it is being implemented fairly and consistently. - 8.2 Reviews will undertaken to ensure compliance with legislation, developments of the national scheme and recommended best practice.
+- 8.1 The Job Evaluation Policy, Procedure and supporting documentation will be reviewed as required to ensure that it remains fit for purpose and that it is being implemented fairly and consistently. - 8.2 Reviews will be undertaken to ensure compliance with legislation, development of the national scheme and recommended best practice.